martinvonz/jj/README.md

 The criss-cross merge case becomes simpler.
 In Git, the virtual ancestor may have conflicts and you may get nested conflict markers in the working copy.
-In Jujube, the result is a merge with multiple parts, which may even get simplified to not be recursive.
+In Jujutsu, the result is a merge with multiple parts, which may even get simplified to not be recursive.

-The in-tree conflicts make it natural and easy to define the contents of a merge commit to be the difference compared to the merged parents (the so-called "evil" part of the merge), so that's what Jujube does.
+The in-tree conflicts make it natural and easy to define the contents of a merge commit to be the difference compared to the merged parents (the so-called "evil" part of the merge), so that's what Jujutsu does.
 Rebasing merge commits therefore works as you would expect (Git and Mercurial both handle rebasing of merge commits poorly).
 It's even possible to change the number of parents while rebasing, so if A is non-merge commit, you can make it a merge commit with `jj rebase -r A -d B -d C`. `jj diff -r <commit>` will show you the diff compared to the merged parents.